pallets-eco/flask-security/docs/customizing.rst

 Redirects
 ---------
 Flask-Security uses redirects frequently (when using forms), and most of the redirect destinations are configurable.
-When FS initiates a redirect it always (mostly) flashes a message that provides some context.
-In addition, FS - both in its views and default templates attempt to propagate any `next` query param and in fact, an existing `?next=/xx` with override most of the configuration redirect URLs.
+When Flask-Security initiates a redirect it always (mostly) flashes a message that provides some context.
+In addition, Flask-Security - both in its views and default templates attempt to propagate any `next` query param and in fact, an existing `?next=/xx` will override most of the configuration redirect URLs.

 As a complex example consider an unauthenticated user accessing a `@auth_required` endpoint, and the user has two-factor authentication set up.: